Partial02/Partial02/README.md

 😀 Thank you for visiting my github repository!
 I'm Yejun Oh, senior student of 'Department of Data Science', Korea University.

 🥽 I'm currently doing Lab Intern at KU DMIS leading by Prof. Kang Jaewoo.
 I'm formal Student Researcher at KIST.
-I'm interested in Graph Neural Network, especially in Link Prediction / Graph Prediction / Graph-based cutting-edge tasks / Data Mining & Intelligences and more!
+I'm interested in Graph Neural Network, especially in GNN Morphism / Topological Learning / GNN Orchestration and more!

 🥁 I've really loved playing instruments, like Percussions including Drum, Cajon, Piano and Jangu!
 My favorite genre is Alternative Rock music, but funk / punk / jazz / classical / blues / indie / Lo-Fi and anything related with instrumental music is fine!